RCIC-UCI-Public/website-rcic/docs/source/software/user-installed.rst

 3. **Run a container create command**

    Follow your specific software instructions for your build.
-   Singularity  containers can be created in two ways:
+   Singularity  containers can be created as follows:

    3a. **Create from a download of pre-built images**